ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 {@snippet features/build-table-source}

 The {@link module:table/table~Table} feature offers table creation and editing tools that help content authors bring tabular data into their documents.
+Tables help organize the content in a distinct, visual way that stands out from the text and is more easily readable for certain types of information.
+They are perfect for listing, grouping, and otherwise organizing data sets or for providing information in a clear, efficient way.
+Tables are great for schedules, timetables, price lists or menus; for listing terms and conditions or providing troubleshooting solutions.
+They also visually break and and provide relief from large body texts.

+CKEditor 5 offers all necessary functionality to produce advanced, visually appealing and highly efficient tables.

 ## Demos